netdata/blog/blog/unified-plans.md

 A: It depends on your usage and the plan you select after the trial period.
 We're offering a 25% lifetime discount on the Business plan for those affected by the change, applicable for annual plans.
 If your usage fits within the new Community Plan's limits, there may be no cost to you.

 **Q: Can I keep monitoring the same number of nodes?**
-A: The ability to monitor the same number of nodes will depend on the plan you choose after the trial.
-The Community Plan has limits, but the Homelab, Business, and Enterprise plans are designed to accommodate more extensive monitoring needs.
+A: The ability to concurrently monitor the same number of nodes will depend on the plan you choose after the trial.
+The Community Plan has limits on concurrently monitored nodes, but the Homelab, Business, and Enterprise plans are designed to accommodate monitoring at any scale.

+**Q: What are the limits on the community plan?**
+A: The community plan has a limit of 5 nodes that can be concurrently monitored and visualized on the Netdata dashboards.
+You can have an unlimited number of nodes connected to Netdata Cloud, however you will need to choose which 5 nodes you want to visualize at a given time.

 **Q: How do I choose a new plan or take advantage of the discount?**
-A: You can select a new plan or apply the discount by visiting our website and navigating to the pricing or plans section after your trial begins.
+A: You can select a new plan or apply the discount by visiting the Plans and Billing section in the Netdata App.
 Enter the provided coupon code at checkout to apply the discount.

-**Q: What if I have more questions or need assistance choosing a plan?**
+**Q: What if I have more concerns, questions or need assistance choosing a plan?**
 A: We're here to help.
 Please reach out to us at plans@netdata.cloud with any questions or for guidance on selecting the plan that's right for you.

 **Q: How does this affect my data and the monitoring I currently have set up?**